 generous anonymous donor that is willing to pay all of the expense for the 37 marker Y-DNA test for a Boone surnamed descendant of the Mt.
 Boone,

 Devonshire, England family.
 This includes the South Carolina "Boone Hall Plantation" Boone family.
-The person tested has to have a
+The person tested

 documented descent in census, land, court, military, or family bible records.
 The anonymous donor will need to see the documented ancestral line

 before the money is released for the test.
 Please contact Dell Boone Ariola, the administrator of the Boone-DNA Project at

 Our objective is to match individuals or families who share a common male ancestor with